Record Player Needles: Explore The Best Detailed Guide

 An unclean stylus can lead to various issues like damaging the stylus itself, causing wear and tear on your records, and even making your music sound distorted.

-For all you audiophiles out there, it’s essential to make cleaning the stylus a habit before listening to your favorite record.
+For all you audiophiles out there, it’s essential to make cleaning vinyl and stylus a habit before listening to your favorite record.
 There are different ways to get the job done, but here are a couple of effective methods to clean a needle:

 Using a Stylus Brush: This is the simplest method.
 All you need is a stylus brush, which you can find online.
 To clean, gently brush the stylus from back to front.
 Just be careful not to brush it sideways, as that could damage the cantilever.